mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/readme.txt

 Initial public release.

 == Upgrade Notice ==
+= 1.0.2 =
+Added Yoast SEO integration for enhanced SEO metadata in REST API requests.
+No migration steps are required.

 = 1.0.1 =
 Plugin name and slug updated for WordPress.org compliance.
 No migration steps are required.